xudaolong/memos-desktop/README.md

 ## TODO
 - [] Packaged cross-platform client (now MacOS only)
-- [] Custom configuration port and path to save data
+- [] Customizing the port and path to save data
 - [] Automatic updates
+- [] Customizing the Open API Path

 Coming soon...